 8. Salamanca

 The sandstone buildings of Salamanca radiate with such beauty that the city has been nicknamed La Dorada, The Golden One.
 Its ancient history dates back 2000 years to the Celtic era.
-It has picked up Romanesque, Gothic, Moorish, Renaissance and Baroque architecture along the way.
-It’s also home to the third oldest university in Europe, founded in 1218.

 9. Toledo

-For centuries, Christians, Jews and Arabs have co-existed in Toledo awarding the title of “the city of three cultures”.
-Marvel at the diversity of the old quarter, as you wander past Gothic cathedrals, Horseshoe-arched mosques, Sephardic synagogues, palaces and fortresses.
-The city was also home to El Greco, who was one of the most famous artists of his time and still is to this day.
+For centuries, Christians, Jews, and Arabs have co-existed in Toledo, awarding it the title of “the city of three cultures.”
+Marvel at the diversity of the Old Quarter as you wander past Gothic cathedrals, Horseshoe-arched mosques, Sephardic synagogues, palaces, and fortresses.

 10. Córdoba

-During the 10th century, Córdoba was the greatest capital city in Europe leading in architecture, art and academia.
+During the 10th century, Córdoba was the greatest capital city in Europe, leading in architecture, art, and academia.
 The historical Andalusian city is most famous for its UNESCO-listed mosque, La Mezquita.
-Córdoba also has a fascinating Jewish and Moorish heritage, charming streets, artisan crafts and gastronomy.
+Córdoba also has a fascinating Jewish and Moorish heritage, charming streets, artisan crafts, and gastronomy.

-A complete Spain Travel Itinerary: 5 days in Spain
+A Complete Spain Travel Itinerary: 5 Days in Spain

 Instead, we’ve created three 5-day Spain itineraries to pick from.
-All the itineraries can be done in reverse or combined and includes minimum travel time in order to explore and absorb the rich Spanish culture.
+All the itineraries can be done in reverse or combined and include minimum travel time in order to explore and absorb the rich Spanish culture.

 The best Spain itinerary is the one you choose!

-Southern Spain vacation itinerary: Granada to Seville
+Southern Spain Itinerary: 5 Days From Granada to Seville

 Day 1: Granada

-Your trip starts in Granada, one of the pearls of Spain home to perhaps the most important remnants of Moorish rule, The Alhambra.
-A limited number of tickets are sold per day so book your spot in advance.
+Your trip starts in Granada, one of the pearls of Spain, home to perhaps the most important remnants of Moorish rule, The Alhambra.
+A limited number of tickets are sold per day, so book your spot in advance.

 Things to see: